 In Singapore, this publication is distributed by The Hongkong and Shanghai Banking Corporation Limited, Singapore Branch for the general information of institutional investors or other persons specified in Sections 274 and 304 of the Securities and Futures Act (Chapter 289) ("SFA") and accredited investors and other persons in accordance with the conditions specified in Sections 275 and 305 of the SFA.
 Only Economics or Currencies reports are intended for distribution to a person who is not an Accredited Investor, Expert Investor or Institutional Investor as defined in SFA.
 The Hongkong and Shanghai Banking Corporation Limited, Singapore Branch accepts legal responsibility for the contents of reports pursuant to Regulation 32C(1)(d) of the Financial Advisers Regulations.
 This publication is not a prospectus as defined in the SFA.
-This publication is not a prospectus as defined in the SFA.
-This publication is not a prospectus as defined in the SFA.
-This publication is not a prospectus as defined in the SFA.
-This publication is not a prospectus as defined in the SFA.
-This publication is not a prospectus as defined in the SFA.
-This publication is not a prospectus as defined in the SFA.
-This publication is not a prospectus as defined in the SFA.
-The Hongkong and Shanghai Banking Corporation Limited, Singapore Branch' representative in respect of any matters arising from, or in connection with this report.
+It may not be further distributed in whole or in part for any purpose.
+The Hongkong and Shanghai Banking Corporation Limited Singapore Branch is regulated by the Monetary Authority of Singapore.
+Recipients in Singapore should contact a "Hongkong and Shanghai Banking Corporation Limited, Singapore Branch" representative in respect of any matters arising from, or in connection with this report.
 Please refer to The Hongkong and Shanghai Banking Corporation Limited Singapore Branch's website at www.business.hsbc.com.sg for contact details.

 In Australia, this publication has been distributed by The Hongkong and Shanghai Banking Corporation Limited (ABN 65 117 925 970, AFSL 301737) for the general information of its "wholesale" customers (as defined in the Corporations Act 2001).
 Where distributed to retail customers, this research is distributed by HSBC Bank Australia Limited (ABN 48 006 434 162, AFSL No. 232595).
-These respective entities make no representations that the products or services mentioned in t
+These respective entities make no representations that the products or services mentioned in this document are available to persons in Australia or are necessarily suitable for any particular person or appropriate in accordance with local law.
+No consideration has been given to the particular investment objectives, financial situation or particular needs of any recipient.